-All students receiving federal, state or institutional financial aid must meet the standards of progress outlined below.
+All students receiving any type of federal, state or institutional financial aid must meet the standards of progress outlined below.
 The requirements for these standards are set by federal regulations (34CFR Sections 668.16(e), 668.32(f), 668.34).

 Satisfactory academic progress (SAP) requirements are:

 How are the above calculations made?

 For financial aid purposes, successful completion of a course means an earned grade of A, B+, B, C+, C, D, SP or S. However, a grade of D is passing below average.
 All other grades (F, I, W, and N) are considered unsuccessful completions and will impact your progress determination.
 The formula for calculating the completion ratio is: total hours earned divided by total hours attempted.
 The resulting percentage must be 67 percent or greater.
 If a student has attempted 150 percent of the hours needed for the current declared program (for most students this is 90 credit hours or more, referred to as excess hours), the student will no longer be eligible for financial aid without an approved appeal.

 When does the College of Central Florida evaluate a student for SAP?

 What happens if you are not meeting SAP?

 If you do not meet the standards of Satisfactory Academic Progress you will be placed on Financial Aid Suspension.
 Students on suspension may continue to enroll and attend classes as long as all tuition, fees and any other charges are paid in full.